 My name is Adriana Pohl and I am currently a PhD student in astronomy at

 My main research interests are in the field of protoplanetary disks and planet formation.
-In my PhD I focus on hydrodynamical
+In my PhD I focus on radiative transfer modeling

 I am a fellow of the International Max Planck Research School for Astronomy and Cosmic Physics at Heidelberg University (IMPRS-HD) and hold a Reimar-Lüst-Fellowship from the Max Planck Society.